veekthor04/lord-of-the-rings/README.md

 ### Framework
 Django
+It is fast and easy to set up.
+It offers in-built authentication system for fast set-up, it allows end-to-end testing.It has Django REST Framework which helps to build powerful APIs.

 ### Database
-Posgres: it support for a large number of data types like array field
+Postgres: it supports for a large number of data types like array field.

-## Approach
+## Project Setup

-The projects consist of 3 apps;
+The project consist of 3 apps;
 #### core
 It contains the models, core tests, migrations, management and admin files.